andrei-balescu/learning-courses/youtube.com/Master Design Patterns & SOLID Principles in C# - Full OOP Course for Beginners/DesignPatterns/readme.md

 **State Pattern vs. Strategy Pattern**
 The two patterns are similar in practice.
 Differences are:
-- states store a reference to the context object that contains them (<span style="color:orange">!? - WARNING: use dependency inversion</span>).
+- states store a reference to the context object that contains them.
 - states are allowed to replace themselves
 - strategies only handle a single specific task while states provide the underlying implementation for everything the context object does.